-There is evidence to suggest that other worlds or dimensions exist just beyond the range of our normal perception, but we remain unaware of them because our minds are not objectively conscious at these higher levels.
+There is evidence to suggest that other worlds or dimensions exist just beyond the range of our normal perception, but we remain unaware of them because our minds are not objectively conscious of these higher planes.
 Our normal level of consciousness is restricted in some way, preventing us from tuning in to these subtler realms.
 If you have young children you might have noticed them looking a things that don’t appear to be there or talking to “imaginary friends”.
 Very young children can actually see into these hidden worlds, but they lose the ability as they grow older.

 In altered states of consciousness the censorship of the physical mind ceases.
 Altered states can be induced by certain drugs, holotrophic breathing techniques and meditation, but they also occur naturally every night in the hypnogogic state when we are not quite asleep but not quite awake.
 Several years ago I woke up in the middle of the night to see a ghostly image of my partner sitting in a chair next to our bed.
 It was translucent white, dimly glowing and perfectly detailed.
 It was definitely Sarah, but her physical body was lying next to me asleep.
 To say I was surprised would be an understatement.
 My “fight or flight” response immediately kicked in and I had a fraction of a second to decide whether to hide under the covers or make a grab for it.
 I must have been feeling brave that night because I decided to make a panicky grab for it, but it vanished as soon as I “touched” it (my perception returned to normal).
-I didn’t actually feel anything and I only saw it for about two seconds but I was definitely awake (the adrenaline and fear saw to that).
+I didn’t actually feel anything and I only saw it for about two seconds but I was definitely awake (the adrenaline saw to that).
 I immediately woke Sarah to tell her what I had seen and ask her if she was aware of anything – but she was just aware of being asleep, and then being woken up!
 At the time I had no explanation for what I had seen, but it turned out to be one of the key events in my life which fuelled my desire to uncover the truth about our so-called “reality”.
 I now know this ghostly image was her emotional (or astral) body, and what it was doing away from her physical body will be described in Chapter 12.

 What am “I”?